ghastlymirror/ghastlyastro/src/content/blog/adventure-games.md

 ---
 title: Top 5 Adventure Games for Lucas Arts Fans
 description: Lucas Arts was an adventure game staple in the 80s and 90s.
-Here´s some games that give a similar vibe.
+Here´s some puzzle games that give a similar vibe with some of the humor and gameplay style.
 date: 2022-03-12
 category:
   - gaming
   - review
 tags:
   - adventure
   - indie
   - puzzle
   - retro
 preview: /images/blog/top-5-adventure-games.jpg
 ---
 ![Top Five Adventure Games](/images/blog/top-5-adventure-games.jpg)